Data Analytics Adoption:

-Ailsa is the Marketing and Communications Specialist at Wiiisdom.
+Ailsa is the Content and Communications Manager at Wiiisdom.
 Ailsa regularly creates content for the SAP BusinessObjects and Tableau community, and strengthens Wiiisdom’s external communication.

 Chloe Aslett is an aspiring journalist at The University of Sheffield who has worked with Wiiisdom on creating content around Data Analytics.